Two advocacy committees call on the PC(USA) to recommit to the struggle for racial justice

 Tags: advocacy, advocacy committee, advocacy committee for women's concerns, african american, anti-black racism, committee for women's concerns, equity advocacy, equity advocacy committee, pc(usa, racial, racial equity, racial equity advocacy, racial equity advocacy committee, racial justice, racism, recommit to the struggle, struggle for racial, struggle for racial justice, united states, women's concerns

-Ministries: Advocacy Committee for Women’s Concerns, Racial Equity Advocacy Committee (REAC)
+Ministries: Advocacy Committee for Women and Gender Justice, Racial Equity Advocacy Committee (REAC)